ministryofjustice/moj-frontend/docs/get-started/installing-compiled.md

      <link rel="stylesheet" href="/stylesheets/moj-frontend-ie8.min.css" />
    <![endif]-->
    ```
-3. Add `script` tags for the MOJ Frontend JavaScript, alongside the GOV.UK at the bottom of the `body`.
-This includes jQuery, which is a dependency of MOJ Frontend.
+3. Add `script` tags for the MoJ Frontend JavaScript, alongside the GOV.UK at the bottom of the `body`.
+This includes jQuery, which is a dependency of MoJ Frontend.
    ```html
    <script
      src="https://code.jquery.com/jquery-3.6.0.min.js"